texstudio-org/texstudio/utilities/manual/source/editing.md

 ### The Structure View

-The \"Structure View\" (left panel) lets you quickly reach any part of your document.
+The "Structure View" (left panel) lets you quickly reach any part of your document.
 All you need to do is to click on any item (label, section\...) and you will be taken to the beginning of the corresponding area in the editor.
 The mechanism for jumping to a line no longer